emu-russia/breaks/BreakingNESWiki_DeepL/PPU/hv_dec.md

 The H/V decoder selects the necessary pixels and lines for the rest of H/V logic.

+A "pixel" refers to a time interval that is based on PCLK.
+Not all "pixels" are displayed as an image, some are defined by different control portions of the signal, such as HSync, Color Burst, etc.

 ## H Decoder (NTSC PPU)

 ![ntsc_h](/BreakingNESWiki/imgstore/ntsc_h.png)